Smoking Meat in Oven with Wood Chips

 Attempt Process

-• What’s needed is something that will continuously burn the wood chips.
-Since I have experience using a regular meat smoker, that knowledge came in handy
+• What’s needed is something that will continuously burn the wood chips

-• I decided NOT to soak the wood chips.
-I quit soaking my wood chips for the meat smoker to begin with.
-I’ve found that the smoke that comes off of wet wood is different from dry wood smoke, changing the taste of the meat.
-Plus, wet wood creates steam, which could be useful if you want it, but is easily achieved with just a small bath of water or apple juice.
-PLUS, I was already puzzling about how to keep the wood lighted in the oven without it being wet
+• I decided NOT to soak the wood chips (I quit soaking my wood chips for the meat smoker to begin with) because I’ve found that the smoke from wet wood is different from dry wood smoke, changing the taste.
+Plus, wet wood creates steam (This could be useful if you want it, but is easily achieved with just a small bath of water or apple juice) and we’re trying to keep the wood lighted in the oven.

 • I tried fire starters broken up into small pieces under the wood chips, but those fizzled out really quickly.
-Even trying to keep them smoldering by blowing on them wasn’t enough to light the wood chips despite them being really small (think cocktail smoking chips)
+Even trying to keep them smoldering by blowing on them wasn’t enough to light the wood chips despite them being really small (they were cocktail smoking chips)

 • That’s when I realized that the foil-lined cooking dish I was using had no air flow whatsoever to maintain a flame.
 Even the BIC flexible lighter I was using kept going out while I was trying to light things

-• Considered whether or not having an open, uncontrolled flame in the oven was a smart idea.
-Came to the conclusion that it is not a good idea, so then a controlled flame would be necessary
+• Considered whether or not having an open, uncontrolled flame in the oven was a smart idea, anyways.
+Came to the conclusion that even if I did succeed in lighting wood chips, it is not a good idea, so then a controlled flame would be necessary

 • So, what’s needed: a continual burn source that would not be an open, uncontrolled, flame… sounds quite a bit like: charcoal